taci4min/CypherTestBin/README.md

   cd ~/Downloads/CypherTestBin
   ls
   ```
-  You will see two folders: mac is for MacOS and ubuntu16.04 for Ubuntu system.
+  You will see two folders: mac is for MacOS and linux for Linux system.
   ##### vii.select one folder according to your operating system
   ```
   cd mac
   or
-  cd ubuntu16.04
+  cd linux
   ````
-#### Second download method — if using git clone
+* #### Second download method — if using git clone

  #### 1. Open the terminal and clone repository:
  ```